Discover it® Miles review

 • You'll save money when you travel abroad since you won't pay foreign transaction fees.

-• The match the first year that effectively means you earn 3 miles/$1 is fantastic, but it ends.
-After that first year, it's back to the 1.5 miles/$1 rate, which is still decent but you'll definitely want to maximize your rewards earning match in the first year.
+• The match the first year effectively means you earn 3 miles/$1 which is fantastic, but after the first year, it's back to the 1.5 miles/$1 rate.
+This is still a decent offering, but you'll definitely want to maximize your rewards earning match in the first year to make the most of this card.

 So you’re the travel-loving type with an adventurous streak that embraces freedom, flexibility and choice as you explore your country and the world?
 Adventurous you, meet CardName.